-Irish people generally dress quite casually and going to pubs is no different.
-Unless you’re going for a ‘night out’, dressing relaxed is the norm.
+Irish people generally dress quite casually.
+Going to pubs is no different.
+Unless youre going for a night 'out on the town', dressing relaxed is the norm.

 You may want to put on shirt, a fancy top or a smart pair of jeans.
-Perhaps ditch sneakers, though you’re unlikely to be refused entry to most places, with the exception of a few fancier pubs in bigger towns and cities.
+You're unlikely to be refused entry to anywhere wearing casual footwear, sneakers etc., with the exception of a few fancier pubs in bigger towns and cities.

 Tipping in Irish Pubs

-You don’t tip when you order at the bar.
-However if you order a round of drinks at your table, it's acceptable to give a euro or two for the service.
+If you order a round of drinks at your table, it's acceptable (but not expected) that a euro or two is left for the waiter's service.

 18 years old is the legal drinking age in Ireland.
 Anyone under the age of 18 is allowed in most pubs, but must leave after 9pm (10pm from May to September).

-Some pubs may have their own restriction regrading letting under 18’s in, though these are usually in the bigger cities like Dublin.
+Some pubs may have their own restriction regarding admitting under 18s, though these are usually in the bigger cities like Dublin.
 If in doubt, just ask the bar staff.

 What to Order in an Irish Pub?

-- Craft Beer – The Irish craft beer scene has explode in recent years, thanks to generous tax breaks.
-Many bars will stock a local craft beer, just ask the barman for more information.
-If you like your IPA, you've come to the right place.
+- Craft Beer The Irish craft beer scene has exploded in recent years.
+Most bars stock local craft beers.
+Just ask the barperson for more information.
+If you like your IPA, you've come to the right place!

-- Irish Whiskey – You can't beat that smooth taste of Irish whiskey.
-To get that unique taste, most Irish whiskeys are tripled distilled.
-Fun fact – Irish whiskey has been the fastest growing whiskey in the world since the 1990’s (move over scotch!).
-Try a Jameson, Bushmills or one of the newer whiskeys such as Teelings.
-Order it neat, on the rocks or with a mixer – your choice.
+- Irish Whiskey You can't beat the smooth taste of Irish whiskey.
+To achieve that unique taste, Irish whiskeys are triple distilled.
+Irish whiskey has become the fastest growing whiskey in the world (budge over Scotch!).
+Try a Jameson, a Midleton, a Bushmills or one of the newer whiskey labels such as Teelings or Connemara.

-- Baileys – A smooth, sweet drink; that's best suited as an after dinner drink.
-You can have it with or without ice.
+- Baileys A smooth, sweet whiskey cream that's best suited as an after dinner drink.
+Served over ice, generally.

-- Smithwicks –Pronounced –‘smith-icks’.
-Another Irish classic; this Kilkenny red ale, has been brewed in Ireland since 1710.
-It's best described as a balance taste, with a mild blend of mild hops, sweet malt and roasted barley.
+- Smithwicks Pronounced smith-icks (the W is silent).
+Another Irish classic; this Kilkenny red ale has been brewed in Ireland since 1710.
+It's best described as a balanced taste, somewhere between a lager and an IPA, with mild hops, sweet malt and roasted barley.
+Yum.

 Not Drinking Alcohol in an Irish Pub

 It is perfectly acceptable to not drink in an Irish pub.
-With the tightening of drink driving laws, this has become more and more of a done thing.
+With expanded health consciousness and recent tightening of drink-driving laws in Ireland, not consuming alcohol has become more and more of a done thing.

 - Cidona - A sparkling apple drink that tastes similar to Cider, goes nicely with a bag of Tayto crisps (chips).

-- Red Lemonade – A drink pined for by many Irish abroad.
-It has a lemony taste, but is different from normal lemonade.
-Its actual ingredients are a secret.
+- Red Lemonade - Uniquely Irish, this soft drink is pined for by many Irish living abroad.
+Red lemonade has a lemon-y-ish flavour, but is different from normal lemonade.
+Somehow.
+We're not sure exactly.
+It's red though!
+The actual ingredients are a closely guarded state secret.